SiliconLabsSoftware/matter_extension/slc/apps/lighting_app/thread/README.md

 The device is commissioned over Bluetooth Low Energy (BLE), during which the Matter controller will exchange security information with the Rendez-vous procedure.

-If the LCD is enabled, the LCD on the Silabs WSTK shows a QR Code containing the needed commissioning information for the BLE connection and starting the Rendez-vous procedure.
+If the LCD is enabled, the LCD on the Silicon Labs WSTK shows a QR Code containing the needed commissioning information for the BLE connection and starting the Rendez-vous procedure.

 This example serves as both a functional demonstration of Matter over Thread and a